Our Team

 Gavin McGuire has deep roots in Atlanta.
 After moving to Atlanta from New Orleans’ 9th Ward, he attended Morehouse College and was the first member of his family to graduate college.
 He previous served as Executive Director of the Andrew and Walter Young Family YMCA in Southwest Atlanta, and as Chief Operating Officer of Usher’s New Look Foundation; he also held leadership roles at Future Foundation and Strategic Wealth.
 He has returned to Atlanta from Detroit, where, as COO of the regional Boys & Girls Clubs, he pioneered new initiatives and helped drive double-digit growth.

-Roy Cogdell is the Volunteer Coordinator with the Grove Park Foundation and focuses finding co-dreamers in the vision of the neighborhood and helping bring those dreams into fruition.
+Roy Cogdell is the Director of Education & Community Outreach.
+His expertise is finding co-dreamers in the vision of the neighborhood and helping bring those dreams into fruition.
 Over the last 5 years, Roy has led volunteer programs centered around food security with Open Hand Atlanta, Hosea Feed the Hungry and Meals on Wheels Atlanta.
 He is a native of Connecticut who fell in love with the city of Atlanta while attending Morehouse College.
-He now lives in the Oakland City neighborhood with his wife, Magda, and their newborn, Amalia.
+He now lives in the Oakland City neighborhood with his wife, Magda, and their two children.

 Garry Long joined the Grove Park Foundation part-time in June 2019 as our Director of Outreach, thanks to a Loaned Executive agreement with the Zeist Foundation.
 He is working closely with residents and families in Grove Park around health, wellness, advocacy, housing, and education.